daiver4eg/python3/readme.txt

-to run this bot you must install the following packages in cmd
+To run this bot you must install the following packages in cmd (Windows)

 pip install paramiko
 pip install aiogram